telerik/ajax-docs/controls/editor/functionality/dialogs/examples/upload-images-to-the-server.md

 ````

->note Note that the imagepath variable is an array of strings and that the Images folder must be:
+>tip Note that the imagepath variable is an array of strings and that the Images folder must be:
 >
 * a subdirectory of your web application or
 * a virtual directory of your web application that has a physical path pointing outside of your web application.